owncast/owncast.github.io/content/docs/troubleshooting.md

 If your broadcasting software says your streaming key is incorrect, but you're sure it's not, verify you're not using any [URL-unsafe characters](https://tools.ietf.org/html/rfc3986#section-2.1) in your key.
 Characters such as `[ ] { } ? | \ / ” % ~ # < >` are particularly problematic as your broadcasting software may not be encoding them properly.

+## Your stream looks low-quality

+Your stream, at the very least, is only as good as what you're sending to Owncast.
+So make sure you're sending from your broadcasting software at a quality that you're happy with.
+You may also want to increase the amount of CPU being used to process the video on your Owncast server.
+As you go lower you will visibly see the quality degrade.
+However, make sure your server can handle more CPU being used or you'll experience different problems.

 ## Server is not showing up in the directory

 If you've enabled the directory in your admin setttings, [look at some next steps](/docs/directory/#if-your-server-is-not-showing-up-in-the-directory) if it's not working.